emax30/BGG-boardgame-analysis/README.md

 ![Image 2](plots/bgg2.png)

-**3. A correlation matrix shows a positive correlation between game weight and its average rating/Bayes average rating (which accounts for the number of users who rated the game penalizing the games with few ratings).**
+**3. A correlation matrix shows a positive correlation between game weight and its average rating/Bayes average rating (the latter accounts for the number of users who rated the game penalizing the games with few ratings).**

 ![Image 3](plots/bgg3.png)